 ESTA is an abbreviation for the "Electronic System for Travel Authorization.”
 It is an online application system developed by the United States government to pre-screen travellers entering the country under the VWP before they are allowed to board an airplane or ship that is bound for the United States.
 An ESTA and a US Visa are not the same and is only an entry requirement for passport holders from visa waiver countries, which includes Ireland.

-Any Irish passport holder who wants to enter or transit through the United States (by air or sea) under the Visa Waiver Program is required to apply for ESTA.
-It is not possible to apply for ESTA as a family.
-Each traveler including babies and infants must have his or her own approved ESTA Application before being allowed to board any U.S.-bound flight or cruise (including children and infants).
+All Irish passport holders who wish to enter or transit through the United States by air or sea under the Visa Waiver Program must apply for an ESTA.
+Each traveller must have his or her own approved ESTA application before being allowed to board any U.S.-bound flight or cruise (including children and infants).
 Travellers are advised to apply 72 hours before check-in at the airport.
 Travellers without an approved travel authorisation will likely be denied check-in and boarding at the airport.

-The following countries are currently a part of the Visa Waiver Program: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
+As of 2019, these countries are part of the VWP: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.

 A travel authorization is normally valid for 2 years (unless your passport expires earlier).